-SANE researches and develops resources to inform and educate the community about the impact of mental illness and to promote a fulfilling life for all those affected.
+SANE researches and develops resources to inform and educate the community about the impact of mental health issues and to promote a fulfilling life for all those affected.

-In order to build better services, policies, and programs, we work with people with lived experience of complex mental illness, carers, families, and health professionals.
+In order to build better services, policies, and programs, we work with people with lived experience of complex mental health issues, carers, families, and health professionals.

-If you would like assistance from SANE Australia to develop research that aims to improve the lives of those affected by complex mental illness or at risk of suicide, a request of this nature may be considered.
+If you would like assistance from SANE Australia to develop research that aims to improve the lives of those affected by complex mental health issues or at risk of suicide, a request of this nature may be considered.